jararias/sunwhere/docs/index.md

 | **solposx** (SPA "NREL", numpy)    |    5114 ±  92    |    51348 ± 1597    |

 /// table-caption
-Table 1.
 Execution time (average of 10 runs ± standard deviation) for a year of minutely data in a single location and in 10 locations randomly chosen.
 ///

 ??? info  "**sunwhere is the top performer** in both cases 1 location and 10 locations"